2025-09-07 08:24 PM

 • 31 min read • #cpu #c #csv #perfs

-This project started as a fun experiment 2months ago and still evolving... therefore, i don't necessarily 100% recommend it as a must-use tool for now, as it may have its own flaws.
+This project started as a fun experiment 2 months ago and it's still evolving.
+I don't necessarily recommend it as a production-ready tool yet, as it probably has its own flaws.

-The code has evolved over the course of this article, so some specific details and specifications may not be fully representative of the project currently live.
+The code has evolved over the course of this article, so some specific details and specifications may not match what's currently live.

-I'm not an expert in CPU architectures, so I may be wrong on some points as am still learning.
+I'm not an expert in CPU architectures, so I might be wrong on some points.
 Feel free to point out any mistakes in the comments.

 A while back, I wrote a piece on "the weird and wonderful concept of branchless programming".
-I explored the theory of how avoiding if
+I explored how avoiding if

 statements and switch

-cases could, counter-intuitively, make code faster by eliminating CPU branch mispredictions.
-It was a fascinating dive into the mind of the processor, but theory is one thing.
-Practice is another beast entirely.
+cases could make code faster by eliminating CPU branch mispredictions.
+Fascinating theory, but theory is one thing.
+Practice is something else entirely.

-After publishing that article, a thought started nagging at me: "It's all well and good to talk about this in the abstract, but what happens when you apply this philosophy to a real, notoriously branch-heavy problem?"
+After publishing that article, a thought kept nagging at me: "Sure, this sounds great in theory, but what happens when you apply this to a real, branch-heavy problem?"

 And what problem is more plagued by unpredictable branches than parsing a CSV file?
-It's a chaotic mess of delimiters, quotes, and newlines.
-It was the perfect battlefield.
+It's a mess of delimiters, quotes, and newlines.
+Perfect.

-This wasn't a task from a manager or a critique from a colleague.
-This was a self-inflicted challenge, i did to myself for 2months.
-A call to arms against my own conventional coding habits.
-I wanted to see if I could take the branchless principles, combine them with the raw power of modern CPU architecture, and build something not just fast, but absurdly fast.
-The goal: to create a CSV parser that treated the CPU not like a simple calculator, but like the parallel-processing monster it truly is... and then wrap that power in a Node.js library to see if native speed could obliterate the performance of existing JavaScript solutions.
+This wasn't an assignment or a critique from someone else.
+This was me torturing myself for 2 months.
+A personal challenge against my own coding habits.
+I wanted to see if I could take branchless principles, combine them with modern CPU architecture, and build something not just fast, but stupidly fast.
+The goal: create a CSV parser that treats the CPU like the parallel-processing beast it actually is... then wrap it in a Node.js library to see if native speed could destroy existing JavaScript solutions.

-At its heart, a CSV Parser is the valiant program that reads Comma-Separated Values files, embarking on the perilous quest to navigate a minefield of commas, newlines, and escaped quotes to transform plain text into structured rows and fields.
-It's the unsung hero of data import, yet it has traditionally been painfully slow.
-To understand why, we must look under the hood at the engine of modern computation: the CPU Clock Cycle.
-This cycle is the fundamental unit of time for a processor; at 3.5 GHz, a single cycle is a blistering 1.14 nanoseconds.
-In this context, an operation like accessing RAM can take an eternity at 100-200 cycles, creating a monumental bottleneck for a serial task like parsing.
-This is where the paradigm shifts with a powerful architectural feature: SIMD (Single Instruction, Multiple Data).
-Think of SIMD as the secret weapon that transforms the CPU from a single, overworked employee processing one character at a time into a disciplined platoon of recruits working in perfect, simultaneous lockstep.
-And the most formidable expression of this power is Intel's AVX-512 (Advanced Vector Extensions).
-This awe-inspiring instruction set wields 512-bit wide registers, allowing a single, magnificent instruction to operate on a staggering 64 characters in parallel, utterly revolutionizing what is possible in a single clock cycle and finally giving our unsung hero the mighty tools it deserves.
+A CSV Parser reads Comma-Separated Values files, navigating through commas, newlines, and escaped quotes to transform plain text into structured data.
+It's the workhorse of data import, yet traditionally slow as hell.
+To understand why, look at the CPU Clock Cycle.
+This is the fundamental unit of time for a processor; at 3.5 GHz, a single cycle is approximately 0.286 nanoseconds (1/3.5×10⁹).
+In this context, accessing RAM can take 100-200 cycles - a massive bottleneck for serial parsing.
+Enter SIMD (Single Instruction, Multiple Data).
+Think of SIMD as transforming the CPU from one overworked employee processing one character at a time into a squad working in lockstep.
+The crown jewel is Intel's AVX-512 (Advanced Vector Extensions).
+This instruction set has 512-bit wide registers, letting a single instruction operate on 64 characters simultaneously.
+Game changer.

-Writing a CSV parser is deceptively simple at first glance.
-The algorithm is straightforward:
+Writing a CSV parser looks simple at first.
+The algorithm:

 ,